 On the process side, we look at whether the steps and their order can be modified to streamline the production of the product.
 Especially when considering automation, combining similar operations into one cell can save investment costs by eliminating redundant hardware.
 Many times, this takes a careful re-orientation of the steps to find these results.
-Reducing unnecessary part movements is also valuable in increasing product quality, as well as reduce automation complexity.
+Reducing unnecessary part movements is also valuable in increasing product quality, as well as reducing automation complexity.
 Lowering part movements can also drop production times across the process.

 Engineering for manufacturability doesn’t stop with the product.
 It can extend into the packaging of the product.
 Developing both primary and secondary packaging for easier automation can save costs and time.
 Thinking of automation early in packaging specification reduces complexity in collecting and combining the components and materials that go into the final packaged product.
-Well designed packaging can reduce highly dexterous packaging operations and open the door for automation in end of line operations.
-It could also increase the speed at which human labor can package product efficiently.
+Well-designed packaging can reduce highly dexterous packaging operations and open the door for automation at the end of line operations.
+It could also increase the speed at which human labor can package products efficiently.

 These are just some examples of where Midwest Engineered Systems can use our extensive production and automation knowledge, not only to streamline production operations but have long-term effects on your products beyond the manufacturing stages.

 If you’re looking at bringing a new product to market or moving a product that currently depends on manual operation, to automated production, contact us today.
 Our highly skilled Application Engineers can analyze your product and processes, and build a highly efficient factory automation system that is not only efficient but also cost-effective and reliable.

 Building the future of manufacturing, together